Waaal/BobaOS/doc/fs/vfs.md

 //Now if a disk gets insertet into the system the kernel can go trough all filesystems it has, call the resolve function
 //and if this filesystem can resolve the disk, the filesystem is bound to the disk

-//now if we call the open function on a disk, the VHS can do the following:
+//now if we call the open function on a disk, the VFS can do the following:

 //disk->filesystem->open();
 ```